nilay994/nilay994.github.io/filter.md

 - [Jason Sachs](https://www.embeddedrelated.com/showarticle/779.php)
 - [Phil's lab](https://philsal.co.uk/)

-Thanks to [Neel Nagda](https://github.com/neel-stark) for helping with fundamentals of the approach 🥳
+Thanks to [Neel Nagda](https://github.com/neel-stark) for helping with the fundamentals of this approach 🥳.